When can a child decide Which Parent to Live with in Alberta?

-- Split parenting time – a split parenting arrangement occurs when there is more than one child and each parent has one of the children the majority of the parenting time.
+- Split parenting time – a split parenting arrangement occurs when there is more than one child, and each parent has one of the children for the majority of the parenting time.
 For example, daughter 1 may live with mom and daughter 2 may live with dad.

 - Majority of parenting time – when a parent has majority parenting time, the child spends more than 60% of the time with one parent.

 If parties are unable to come to an agreement with respect to the parenting of the children, then they will need to attend court to have a decision imposed on them by a Judge or Justice.
-The decision of the Court is always based upon the best interests of the child.
-A Judge or Justice will considers factors such as:
+The decision of the Court is always based on the best interests of the child.
+A Judge or Justice will consider factors such as:

 - The child’s emotional health and well-being;